ashishdoneriya/workbook/content/Finance/cash-trapped-business.md

 That was a relief.

-His accountant said: “Sir, this is called Days Payable.
+His accountant said: **"Sir, this is called Days Payable.
 You take 75 days to pay suppliers.
-That’s working in your favour.”
+That’s working in your favour."**

-Ramesh smirked.
-“So finally, someone else is funding my business.”
+Ramesh smirked. **"So finally, someone else is funding my business."**

 Correct.